-Lanai Island (aka Pineapple Island) is Hawaii's 6th-largest (smallest) inhabited isle.
-Its Pineapple name comes from a large (island-wide) plantation manned in the past.
-The only settlement on the island is named lanai City (population around 3,000).
+Lanai Island (aka Pineapple Island) is Hawaii's 6th-largest (smallest) inhabited island.
+The Pineapple name comes from a large (island-wide) plantation manned in the past.
+The only settlement on the island is Lanai City (population around 3,000).
 The island is also unique for being privately owned (98%) by the Oracle Corporation's founder Larry Ellison.
 The remaining 2% of the property are owned by the US government (the Hawaiian state).

-- Lanai Island has width of approx 29 km (18 ml) and total area of 364 km2 (141 ml2), ranking it the USA's 42nd largest.
+- The island has width of 29 km (18 ml) and total area 364 km2 (141 ml2), ranking it USA's 42nd largest.
 Kalohi Channel separates it from Molokai Island (to the north), while Auau Channel separates it from Maui Island (to the east).
 Most of the landmarks are only accessible by dirt roads requiring off-road (4-wheel) transportation.

-- The island was discovered by the British in 1779 (by the HMS Resolution ship) during the James Cook expedition.
-By the 1870s, Walter Murray Gibson (1822-1888) owned most of the island and used it for ranching.
-Prior to this he used it as a Mormon colony.
-In 1922, James Dole (1877-1958, president of the Hawaiian Pineapple Company / now Dole Food Company - pineapple and banana producer) bought the island and a large portion of it was developed into a pineapple plantation - world's ever largest.
+- The island was discovered in 1779 (by HMS Resolution ship) during James Cook's expedition.
+By the 1870s, Walter Murray Gibson (1822-1888) owned most of the land and used it for ranching.
+Prior to this he used it as Mormon colony.
+In 1922, James Dole (1877-1958, president of Hawaiian Pineapple Company / now Dole Food Company - pineapple and banana producer) bought the island.
+A large portion was developed as pineapple plantation - world's ever largest.

-- In 1985, the island became a property of David Howard Murdock as part of his purchase of Castle & Cooke (owner of Dole Food Company).
+- In 1985, the island became a property of David Howard Murdock as part of his purchase of Castle and Cooke (owner of Dole Food Company).

-- In June 2012, Larry Ellison (Oracle Corporation) bought 98% of the Castle & Cooke's shares - this way practically owning the whole isle.
-While the exact sale price was never revealed, hawaiian news media reported that USD 500-600 million was the asking price.
+- In June 2012, Larry Ellison (Oracle Corporation) bought 98% of Castle and Cooke's shares - this way practically owning the whole isle.
+While the exact sale price was never revealed, Hawaiian news media reported that USD 500-600 million was the possible purchase price

-Lanai Island features 2 resort hotels - both managed by "Four Seasons Hotels and Resorts" (Canada-based international luxury hotel company).
-The hotels are named Four Seasons Resort Lanai (located in Manele Bay) and Lodge at Koele.
-Hotel Lanai (in Lanai City) was built in 1923 as a lodge for housing the Hawaiian Pineapple Company's executives overseeing the pineapple production.
+Lanai Island has 2 resort hotels - both managed by "Four Seasons Hotels and Resorts" (Canada-based international luxury hotel company).
+The hotels are named Four Seasons Resort Lanai (in Manele Bay) and Lodge at Koele.
+Hotel Lanai (in Lanai City) was built in 1923 as a lodge for housing Hawaiian Pineapple Company's executives overseeing the fruit production.